-- Class I CSXT and the Florida Central Railroad, part of the Pinsly Railroad Company, service the region.
+- Class I CSXT and the Florida Central Railroad, part of the Pinsly Railroad Company, serving the region.

 - Two major, full-service freight stations move goods between north and south Atlantic points.